Periodical cicadas: Evolution and speciation

 Not only are the periodical cicada life cycles curious for their use of the prime numbers 13 or 17, but their evolution is also intricately tied to one- and four-year changes in their life cycles.
 One-year changes are less common than four-year changes and are probably tied to variation in local climatic conditions.
 Four-year early and late emergences are common and involve a much larger proportion of the population than one-year changes.
 The different species are well-understood to have originated from a process of allochronic speciation, in which species subpopulations that are isolated from one another in time eventually become reproductively isolated as well.

-Recent research suggests that in extant periodical cicadas, the 13- and 17-year life cycles evolved at least eight different times in the last 4 million years and that different species with identical life cycles developed their overlapping geographic distribution by synchronizing their life cycles to the existing dominant populations.
+Research suggests that in extant periodical cicadas, the 13- and 17-year life cycles evolved at least eight different times in the last 4 million years and that different species with identical life cycles developed their overlapping geographic distribution by synchronizing their life cycles to the existing dominant populations.
 The same study estimates that the Decim species group split from the common ancestor of the Decula plus Cassini species groups around 4 million years ago (Mya).
 At around 2.5 Mya, the Cassini and Decula groups split from each other.

 The Sota et al. (2013) paper also calculates that the first separation of extant 13-year cicadas from 17-year cicadas took place in the Decim group about 530,000 years ago when the southern M. tredecim split from the northern M. septendecim.
 The second noteworthy event took place about 320,000 years ago with the split of the western Cassini group from its conspecifics to the east.
 The Decim and the Decula clades experienced similar western splits, but these are estimated to have taken place 270,000 and 230,000 years ago, respectively.
 The 13- and 17-year splits in Cassini and Decula took place after these events.

 The 17-year cicadas largely occupy formerly glaciated territory, and as a result their phylogeographic relationships reflect the effects of repeated contraction into glacial refugia (small islands of suitable habitat) and subsequent re-expansion during multiple interglacial periods.
-In each species group, Decim, Cassini, and Decula, the signature of the glacial periods is manifested today in three phylogeographic genetic subdivisions: one subgroup east of the Appalachians, one midwestern, and one on the far western edge of their range.
+In each species group, Decim, Cassini, and Decula, the signature of the glacial periods is manifested in three phylogeographic genetic subdivisions: one subgroup east of the Appalachians, one midwestern, and one on the far western edge of their range.

-The Sota et al. data suggest that the founders of the southern 13-year cicada populations seen today originated from the Decim group.
+The Sota et al. data suggest that the founders of the southern 13-year cicada populations originated from the Decim group.
 These were later joined by Cassini originating from the western Cassini clade and Decula originating from eastern, middle, and western Decula clades.
 As Cassini and Decula invaded the south, they became synchronized with the resident M. tredecim.
-Today, these Cassini and Decula are known as M. tredecassini and M. tredecula.
+These Cassini and Decula are known as M. tredecassini and M. tredecula.
 More data is needed to lend support to this hypothesis and others hypotheses related to more recent 13- and 17-year splits involving M. neotredecim and M. tredecim.